What’s in the $1.2 trillion Senate infrastructure package

 Remediation: $21 billion.
 This part of the bill includes funds to clean up brownfield and superfund sites, abandoned mines, and old oil and gas wells that need to be plugged.

 Ports: $17 billion.
 There is a significant investment in various port infrastructure.
 About half the money goes for the Army Corps of Engineers.
-There is also money for the Coast Guard and, ferry terminals and efforts to reduce truck emissions at ports.
+There is also money for the Coast Guard, and ferry terminals and efforts to reduce truck emissions at ports.

 Safety: $11 billion.
 The bulk of the funding in this section is for highway safety, but there is also funding for pedestrian safety, pipeline safety and even ways to prevent crashes into animals.

 Western water infrastructure: $8 billion.
-As parts of the west continue to suffer droughts, the bill designates several billions to invest in water treatment, storage and reuse facilities to help mitigate these issues.
-Sen. Kyrsten Sinema (D-Ariz.) was one of the major negotiators of the package, and her state is one of many out west that has had drought issues in recent years.
+As parts of the West continue to suffer droughts, the bill designates several billions to invest in water treatment, storage and reuse facilities to help mitigate these issues.
+Sen. Kyrsten Sinema (D-Ariz.) was one of the major negotiators of the package, and her state is one of many out West that has had drought issues in recent years.

 Electric vehicle charging stations: $7.5 billion.
-The United States currently has about 43,000 charging stations.
+The United States has about 43,000 charging stations.
 Biden has set a goal of having half of new cars electric by 2030, which will require significantly more charging stations across the nation.

 Electric school buses: $7.5 billion.
 The bill makes a major push to replace existing school buses with zero emissions buses.
 Specific funding is set aside to help lower-income, rural and Tribal communities replace their bus fleets.

 What else is in the bill?
 There was a major lobbying frenzy for this package, and the result is many small provisions tucked in the bill to aid different groups.
 For example, there is funding for salmon recovery, requirements that states enforce open container laws that prevent open alcoholic beverages in cars and a provision allowing states to use some of their funding for recreational trails.
 There is also money for research on “wildlife crossing safety” and money for a “healthy streets” program to expand tree cover to mitigate urban heat.
-And, perhaps a favorite of avid train riders like Biden, there is a line in the bill encouraging more food and beverage services on Amtrak routes, even if revenue does not break even.
+And, perhaps a favorite of avid train riders such as Biden, there is a line in the bill encouraging more food and beverage services on Amtrak routes, even if revenue does not break even.

 The bill also attempts to fast-track permitting for infrastructure projects, an issue the Trump administration also attempted to address.